Erudika/scoold/README.md

 - SMTP settings must be configured before deploying Scoold to production.
 - Scoold **does not have** a default user account with default username and password.

-[Read the Para docs](https://paraio.org/docs) for details on how to run and configure your Scoold backend.
+[Read the Para docs](https://paraio.org/docs) for further details on how to run and configure your Scoold backend.

 ### Hardware requirements